rohit11may/lyricist/index.md

                                   workers = 3)
 ```

-At this point we can take a sneak peak of the topics it found!
+At this point we can take a sneak peak of the topics it generated:

 **nostalgia** | come, burn, time, go, young, hous, live, say, want <br>
 **love** | feel, come, love, heart, think, know, good, eye, break, fall <br>